 A high initial investment to start aluminum 3D printing

-Additionally, staff training and the acquisition of design software and production management software add to this investment.
-However, despite these initial costs, aluminum 3D printing offers long-term benefits, including waste reduction, improved production efficiency, and the ability to create complex and customized parts, which can offset the initial investment with substantial savings and performance gains.
+Despite these initial costs, aluminum 3D printing offers many long-term advantages, including waste reduction, improved production efficiency, and the ability to create complex, custom parts — which can offset the investment through substantial savings and performance gains.

 The technical complexity of aluminum 3D printing